 (5.2) Rt = 1.071 Ct + Ut

-The high Newey-West corrected t-statistics suggest that the standard errors of the regression coefficients are minuscule compared to the central values of the estimated operating profit markup.
+The high Newey-West corrected t-statistics suggest that the standard errors of the regression coefficients are minuscule compared to the estimated operating profit markup.

-The minuscule standard errors of the regression coefficients suggest that the empirical results of price equation (5) are extremely reliable.
+The minuscule standard errors of the regression coefficients suggest that the empirical estimates of the price equation (5) are reliable.

 Example 3: Group of Ten Major U.S. Retailers